Baiyang66666666/Baiyang66666666.github.io/content/_index.md

       button:
         text: Download Résumé
         url: uploads/resume.pdf
+      text:
+        With innovation as my blade, I unravel the riddles of problems, and with optimism in my heart, I journey afar.

     design:
       banner:
         # Upload your cover image to the `assets/media/` folder and reference it here